 ... which brings me to my final criticism: it does not feel like a Mass Effect game initially.
 The class and skill interfaces are set up very differently, and the bumpers don't bring up the power and weapon wheels like the previous games did.
 Certainly not a deal breaker by any means, but as a longtime player of the series, it meant that I had to relearn the game, rather than just jump right in as I was able to with ME2 and ME3.
 Once you get into it, it does feel more like a Mass Effect game, but it takes time.

-The story takes a bit longer to get moving, but it makes sense, as it's an exploration game, rather than a military campaign with an exploration element, like the first game was.
-Once it gets going, though, it's a decent story.
 And that seems to be the major factor: this game is about taking the time, exploring the various nooks and crannies, and letting the story unfold.
 Even the side quests and loyalty missions are more appropriate to the story, and in most cases, are better than in prior games, but you’re not beaten over the head with them; Cora won’t repeatedly call you to her cabin to discuss her loyalty mission.
 She sends you an e-mail, and that’s it.
 There’s no Kelly Chambers to keep reminding you every time you walk past, and she won’t refuse to talk about anything else the way characters in ME2 did until after you do her mission.
 Side quests and loyalty missions are things you must seek out to a certain extent.

 All in all, this is a solid game, and if you liked the original Mass Effect, then you'll probably like Andromeda.